Carlie Congdon, Community Service

 Nick Motwani, Treasurer

 Nick served in the Republic of Macedonia (now known as the Republic of North Macedonia) from 2012 – 2014 as a Community Development volunteer.
 Nick’s primary focus was to increase the opportunities available for young adults by organizing weekly workshops aimed at developing leadership and employment skills including networking, CV building, career guidance and other various topics.
-Nick also volunteered at a community radio station which allowed the youth community to express their views through music and talk radio.
-In addition to being a volunteer, Nick volunteered as Peace Corps trainer, responsible with training the new generation of volunteers who arrived in September 2014.
-Nick is proud to have adopted a cat while in Macedonia and brought her home upon his close of service.
-Currently, Nick is at KPMG working in the Development and Exempt Organizations practice, as a tax preparer and also in risk advisory and management consulting, servicing national and international nonprofit organizations.
+In addition to being a volunteer, Nick was a Peace Corps trainer, responsible with training the new generation of volunteers who arrived in September 2014.
+Currently, Nick is a Senior Director of Finance at Sesame Workshop, the non profit organization behind the iconic Sesame Street television show.

 Robert Nolan, Communications